Registration Deadline: Friday, May 4th

 Sponsored by the Baker School Extended Day

-Registration forms must be filled out by the first day of classes.
+Registration forms must be filled out by the Friday, May 4th.
 For an easy payment option please use the pay pal option on our website.
 If you choose to write a check instead, please make checks payable to: Baker School Enrichment Program.
 Checks may be put in the Enrichment Program mailbox in the Baker School main office or brought directly to BSED.
 Materials fees are included in tuitions.
 Register early, as classes have limited enrollment and will be filled on a first-come first- serve basis, unless the class has been designated as a lottery class.

 Confirmation and Course Cancellation